0098goutham/RISC-V/README.md

 # Conclusion
 This workshop has been an exciting and transformative learning experience.
 The concepts and skills I learned during these two days have strengthened my understanding of RISC-V and open-source hardware.
 This repository documents my journey and serves as a starting point for further exploration and projects in this domain. ### [PDF IS OF DAY2] ###

+## Tools and Setup
+All the LED-specific C programs in this repository are developed and executed using the VSDSQUADRON MINI board, which provides a great platform for experimenting with hardware interfacing and RISC-V applications.
+The programs were written in Visual Studio Code and managed seamlessly using the PlatformIO IDE extension.